CDCgov/ixa-epi-isolation/docs/transmission_modifiers.md

 ```

 # API
-## Data plugin and Context trait exension
+## Data plugin and Context trait extension
-Before obtaining the total effect of all transmission modifiers acting on the relative transmission
-potential between I and S during an infection attempt, we need to register relative infectiousness
+Transmission modifiers need to register their relative reduction on infectiousness (I) and risk (S).
-and risk, respectively, of each modifier.
-We therefore use a `HashMap` to relate
-`InfectiousStatusType` to transmission modifiers with `TypeId`.
-These `TypeId` values then map to
+We use a `HashMap` to relate `InfectiousStatusType` to transmission modifiers with `TypeId`.
+These
-supplied relative transmission function that takes in `Context` and a `PersonId`.
+`TypeId` values then map to supplied relative transmission function that takes in `Context` and a
+`PersonId`.

 To relate multiple modifier functions to one another, we also map `InfectiousStatusType` to a
 modifier aggregator function that determines how the transmission modifiers of a particular